lovelace-dev-org/lovelace-ansible/README.md

 with `lovelace.initial` tag.
 Currently this does the following:

 - creates a superuser with credentials provided in the configuration

-### Installing Checking Environment

-The checking environment is not installed by default because it's not exactly a component of Lovelace.
-In order to install it you can run provision with the `pysenpai` tag.
-This creates a virtualenv for checking, and installs PySenpai into the virtualenv with all its optional components.
-This should only be ran for servers that will act as task workers.

 ### Importing Content